The Ghouls (Fallout): Plot

 The Ghoul marches Lucy through the wasteland.
 He visits an old friend, Roger, who is about to turn feral due to his chems running out.
 The Ghoul stays with him in his last moments, and when Roger reminisces over a happy memory, the Ghoul abruptly kills him with a gunshot, sparing him from his inevitable fate.
 He then starts eating Roger's corpse, repulsing Lucy.
-Later, Lucy feels forced to drink radiated water, having no other choice.
+Later, Lucy feels forced to drink irradiated water, having no other choice.
 She fights the Ghoul and bites his finger off.
 In retaliation, he cuts off one of her fingers with a knife.

 In Vault 33, elections are nearing to name a new overseer.
 Norm, however, begins to suspect something happened at Vault 32, especially after talking with an imprisoned raider.
 When he is denied access to the Vault's records, he and Chet decide to sneak into Vault 32 and investigate.
 They are horrified to discover rotting corpses, most of which have been dead for years, and evidence that the Dwellers killed each other.
 They also discover the words "Death to management" and "We know the truth" written in blood.
 Norm is also shocked to discover that the raiders entered using his mother Rose's Pip-Boy.

 In Los Angeles, the Ghoul takes Lucy to an abandoned supermarket.
 He speaks to "Snip Snip", a homicidal Mister Handy robot who has gained sentience, and trades Lucy to it in exchange for chems.
 Shortly after the deal is completed, the Ghoul collapses from drug withdrawal.

-Snip Snip replaces Lucy's finger, and reveals he is to harvest her organs, before trying to kill her.
+Snip Snip replaces Lucy's finger, and reveals his plan to harvest her organs before trying to kill her.
 She fights back, disables Snip Snip, and releases several captured ghouls.
 Martha, an almost feral ghoul, then attacks Lucy, forcing her to kill for the first time.
-In the aftermath, Lucy takes some of the chems, and despite his actions, gives them to the barely conscious Ghoul before leaving.
+In the aftermath, Lucy takes some of the chems, and, despite his actions, gives them to the barely conscious Ghoul before leaving.
 The Ghoul composes himself and raids Snip Snip's hideout for more chems and weapons.
-He then puts on a tape of one of his old movies and while reminiscing, attempts to copy his finger-gun motion, only to remember he is missing his finger.
+He then puts on a tape of one of his old movies and, while reminiscing, attempts to copy his finger-gun motion, only to remember he is missing his finger.